 For more information, please visit the Child Protection Law Section web page.

-The Center’s next National Conferences will be held in 2021.
-For more information, please visit the ABA National Conferences web page.
+For 2021, The Center will host the National Parent Representation Conference virtually on May 20-21, 2021.
+For more information, please visit the ABA National Conferences webpage.

 The AFL Course offers a day-long Child Abuse and Neglect Workshop each year during the annual State Bar of Texas Advanced Family Law MCLE.
 This one-day training covers current topics of interest to Texas attorneys who practice on the CPS docket.

 The State Bar of Texas Child Abuse and Neglect (CAN) One-Day Workshop is a part of the Advanced Family Law CLE which is currently scheduled on August 2-5, 2021 in San Antonio, Texas.
 The CAN Workshop typically occurs as part of the Wednesday agenda, and is currently scheduled for August 4, 2021 in San Antonio.
 Details for the CAN One-Day Workshop will be provided as it becomes available.
 The Children’s Commission plans to work with conference organizers to offer scholarships for this event and hopes to announce the application process very soon.
 Please look for announcements from the Children’s Commission and check back here for updates.